 In our last blogpost, we compared the SIELE and DELE exams of Spanish language competency.
 We showed you that – as far as status and content goes – they are twins, sharing the Instituto Cervantes as parent.
 They have the same curriculum and scoring criteria.
 The essential difference is in form; the SIELE is the new online version, with all the flexibility and fast turn-around that modern technology makes possible.
-As director of studies of DELEhelp and PROBIGUA (the latter our residential arm here in La Antigua Guatemala, which is an accredited SIELE exam center) I am also the official coordinator of the Antigua exam center.
-Here are some of my observations about how the new SIELE is performing in real life.
+Being an official coordinator of the SIELE exam center in la Antigua Guatemala, here are some of my observations about how the new SIELE is performing in real life.
 Summed up: the SIELE exam is fast, flexible and fail-proof.

 How quickly can you get your results for the new online SIELE exam?
 SIELE’s promise is within three weeks max.
 However, we had a candidate do the S3 module (Listening Comprehension + Oral Expression) on a Saturday, and her results were ready on Tuesday!
 What is noteworthy, is that this particular exam module that she did, included oral – meaning that it wasn’t simply multiple-choice questions marked by computer, but that it needed to be listened to and assessed, in person, by qualified examiners.
 This turn-around is light years ahead of the DELE’s waiting time of two to three months, plus months more to receive your actual diploma via snail-mail.